What is the normal management fee?

 Parker Teal is our leasing agent and handles most of the front-end work in property leasing.

-Sennah Honea is our administrative assistant and bookkeeper.
-Sennah handles much of the resident communication as well as billings.
+Kelsey Long is our director of Communication and handles much of the resident communication as well as maintenance management.

 We also enjoy contracting Clemson University students interested in real estate to help with day-to-day tasks and inspections to facilitate our operations.
 Sure, we pay them but we really enjoy making an impact in passing along real estate experience and knowledge in addition to their monetary compensation.